kak4294/kak4294/README.md

 **Software Engineer | Sports Analytics Enthusiast**

-I'm a Computer Science student at Rochester Institute of Technology with a passion for using data to help people make better decisions.
+I'm a Computer Science student at Rochester Institute of Technology with a passion for making better decisions.
+I firmly beleive that's done with the use of unbiased data.
 I've enjoyed building full-stack applications currently working as a Software Engineer at MicroEra Power.
-It was here I developed IoT monitoring systems and real-time data visualization tools.
+It was here I developed data monitoring systems and real-time data visualization tools.

 ## 🔭 What I'm Working On